Basic Emergency Kit

 Two litres of water per person per day (include small bottles)

-Yes of course, water is vitally important for survival.
-In fact, you will only survive for 3 days without it!
-The moment the tap stops flowing, however, you will find some serious challenges in the water department:
+Yes, of course, water is vitally important for survival.
+You will only survive for 3 days without it!
+The moment the tap stops flowing, you will find some grave challenges in the water department:

-2. It then needs to filtered AND sterilized in order to be safe for human consumption
+2. It then needs to be filtered AND sterilized to be safe for human consumption.

 3. We use a ton of it.
-The average Canadian uses 335 liters of a water a day!
-That isn’t hard to believe when a single toilet flush is 4 liters.
+The average Canadian uses 335 litres of water a day!
+That isn’t hard to believe when a single toilet flush is 4 litres.

-4. It’s an emergency, right?
+4. It’s an emergency, correct?
 Blizzard, flood, fire, civil unrest, whatever.
-So do you want to venture out to fetch water? or Is it even possible considering the circumstances?
+Do you want to venture out to fetch water?
+Or will it even be possible considering the circumstances?
 So store some!!!

-I live rural and the tap is not potable so normal here is that drinking water is stored in 20 litre jugs and we have 10 bottles.
-That’s 200 litres when they are all full.
-For city folks, you should keep at least a few of these jugs to cover your immediate water needs.
+Where I live, the tap water is not potable.
+Instead, we buy 20-litre jugs and a few extras for our drinking needs.
+For those who live in the city, you should keep at least a few jugs to cover your immediate water needs.
 You also don’t need to run out and buy a water cooler to dispense it – there are simple hand pumps that fit around the neck and seal the bottle nicely.

-In their additional items list, the government says:
+In the government additional items list, they say:

 Two additional litres of water per person per day for cooking and cleaning

-That means we are at 4 liters now but that’s modest considering the average person actually needs 5 liters a day.
-For a family of 4, you need 20 liters a day!
-That also means a few jugs as I suggested provides 60 litres total which will last about 3 days or 72 hours to cover your immediate needs!
-And by that, we are talking basic or survival water needs with no luxuries.
+That means we are at 4 litres – this is modest considering the average person needs 5 litres of water/day.
+For a family of 4, you need 20 litres a day!
+That also means a few 20-litre jugs, as I suggested earlier, which provides 60 litres total.
+Sixty litres should last about 3 days or 72 hours to cover your immediate needs!
+And by this, we are talking about basic or survival water needs with zero luxuries.

-Tip: If you have a conventional water heater, it has a drain with a tap that is toward the bottom.
+For those with a conventional water heater, you can find a drain with a tap toward the bottom of it.
 It’s also usually connected to a simple plastic pipe.
-Change that NOW (since the hardware store is open) to a short piece of flexible hose!
-Assuming you have an 80 gallon tank, you just unlocked a little over 300 liters of potable drinking water for those SHTF moments!
-That’s 15 days’ worth of water and it won’t cost much to make the alternation.
+Change that NOW (since the hardware store is open) to a short, flexible hose!
+Assuming you have an 80-gallon tank, you just unlocked over 300 litres of potable drinking water for those SHTF moments!
+That’s 15 days’ worth of water.
+The alteration does not cost much either.

 I grew up in Burlington, Ontario and lived there most of my life.
-It’s your typical Canadian city but it’s now pushing almost 200,000 in population.
-If a longer term disaster struck, a LOT of people will line the VERY FEW publicly accessible parts of Lake Ontario, in Burlington, to fetch water!
-But water can be scooped from streams, rivers and so on.
+It’s your typical Canadian city, but it’s now pushing almost 200,000 in population.
+If a longer-term disaster strikes, a LOT of people will line the VERY FEW publicly accessible parts of Lake Ontario to fetch water!
+Remember, water can also be sourced from streams, rivers, etc.

 Do your homework now and find some water sources so you know where to go if and when you need it.
-In other words, stop thinking like the masses as they will be your competition for resources!!!
-Also make sure you have some buckets with a handle and some rope.
+In other words, stop thinking like the masses, as they will be your competition for resources!!!
+Also, ensure you have some buckets with a handle and some rope.
 You may need to pull from a bridge or toss a distance when the shore edge is difficult to access.
-See our post about making safe drinking water, better yet, print it and keep it in your emergency kit.
-Now you have unlocked limitless amounts of water!
+See our post about making safe drinking water, or better yet, print it and keep it in your emergency kit.
+You now have unlocked limitless amounts of water!

-We will circle back to water again later in the post.
-It’s written in the same order as the government’s list and we’ll cover some mobile and quick methods of filtration farther below.
+We will circle back to water filtration a bit further in the post.
+This post is written in the same order as the government’s emergency kit checklist.

 Food